Play Games with DTC During Family Weekend

 By: Ruth Gregory

-The Digital Technology and Culture program at WSU is proud to present video games and interactive media created by our students on Friday April 9th from 5pm – 6:30pm during the Spring 2021 Family Weekend.
+The Department of Digital Technology and Culture at WSU is proud to present video games and interactive media created by our students on Friday April 9th from 5pm – 6:30pm during the Spring 2021 Family Weekend.
 All the games can be played on a computer from the cloud, no additional hardware is required.
 The event will happen over Zoom and you can join the meeting here.

-The Digital Technology and Culture (DTC) program emphasizes creative production and critical exploration of digital technology across multiple contexts.
+The Digital Technology and Culture (DTC) department emphasizes creative production and critical exploration of digital technology across multiple contexts.
 Students in DTC develop skills in web design, animation, graphic design, video production, augmented and virtual reality, and other emerging technology while integrating cultural, social, and historical perspectives, diverse methodologies, and inclusive frameworks.

 More information about the games and interactive media will be posted on this page closer to the event.